timvieira/blog/content/testing-gradients.md

 **Test that batch = minibatch** (if applicable).
 It's very easy to get this bit wrong.
-Broadcasting rules (in numpy, for example) makes it easy to hide matrix conformability mishaps so make sure you get the same results manual minibatching (Of course, you should only do minibatching if are get a speed-up from vectorization.
-You should probably test that it's minibatch actually faster.)
+Broadcasting rules (in numpy, for example) makes it easy to hide matrix conformability mishaps.
+So make sure you get the same results as manual minibatching (Of course, you should only do minibatching if are get a speed-up from vectorization or parallelism.
+You should probably test that it's actually faster.)

 <!--
 Other common sources of bugs